Matematicheskii Sbornik

 Matematicheskii Sbornik (Математический сборник, abbreviated Mat.
 Sb.) is a peer reviewed Russian mathematical journal founded by the Moscow Mathematical Society in 1866.
 It is the oldest successful Russian mathematical journal.
 The English translation is Sbornik: Mathematics.
 It is also sometimes cited under the alternative name Izdavaemyi Moskovskim Matematicheskim Obshchestvom or its French translation Recueil mathématique de la Société mathématique de Moscou, but the name Recueil mathématique is also used for an unrelated journal, Mathesis.
 Yet another name, Sovetskii Matematiceskii Sbornik, was listed in a statement in the journal in 1931 apologizing for the former editorship of Dmitri Egorov, who had been recently discredited for his religious views; however, this name was never actually used by the journal.

 The first editor of the journal was Nikolai Brashman, who died before its first issue (dedicated to his memory) was published.
 Its current editor-in-chief is Boris Kashin.

+The journal is indexed in Russian Science Citation Index.

 Selected articles

 Notable articles published in Matematicheskii Sbornik have included: